joe-warren/opencascade-hs/README.md

 ## Installing Dependencies

+OpenCASCADE-hs depends on Open Cascade version `7.8.x`.
+In order to run with an earlier version of Open Cascade, you'll need to use a version prior to `0.3.0.0`.

-I've only been testing this on Debian and MacOS.
+OpenCASCADE-hs is only tested on Debian and MacOS.

 ### Linux